ramseyjiang/go_junior_to_mid/README.md

 If you are not a junior, please go to https://github.com/ramseyjiang/go_mid_to_senior, almost the whole repo has unittests.

+All codes in this repo, after you clone, if you want to run in your local,
+1. Please change all pkg names to main.
+2. After step 1, please open your terminal, go the file folder, and execute "go run filename.go"

 Golang has 6 differences with other Object-Oriented languages.
 1. The first things is you should take care of types in Go.